 7. On first demand the general assembly must be informed in writing about large contracts and large financial obligations for the association.

-a. either by the board;
+a. by the board;

-b. or by the chairman;
+b. by the chairperson; or

 The board may grant one or more members of the board or third parties, jointly as well as separately, power of attorney to represent the association within the limits of that power of attorney.

 9. Records of the resolutions of the board shall be kept by the secretary; these records shall be available for inspection by all the members.

 10. The board shall be empowered to appoint a director, who is internally responsible for the functioning of the secretariat of the association.
 Periodically and as soon as the board asks for this, the director shall render written accounts to the board.

 11. The secretariat shall be situated in the country of one of the members, as the general assembly shall decide.
 The secretariat shall be responsible for execution of the policy established by the board and the general assembly in all administrative, marketing and financial matters, including the recording of the minutes of board meetings and general assembly meetings.
 The secretariat shall act as the communication and information centre of the association.
 The secretariat shall report regularly to the chairperson about the ongoing activities.

 Annual reports and accounts